Bodwell High School ACADEMICS & EXTRACURRICULARS

 Subject Offered Biology Chemistry Ecology Geology Meteorology Physics Physiology Zoology Literature

-Bodwell has an Equal Balance approach to Literature (as opposed to Traditional, Social Justice approach).
+Bodwell has a Traditional approach to Literature (as opposed to Social Justice, Equal Balance approach).

 Program covers: